Asma-Alghamdi/dynamic_create_cards/README.md

 # Dynamic create cards

-This repository created dynamic cards using React-Bootstrap.
-The information of cards retrieves from the MongoDB database using FastAPI.
-This repository is forked of this useful [one](https://github.com/arslanah99/dynamic-cards-reactbootstrap).
+This repository generates dynamic cards using React-Bootstrap.
+The card details are fetched from a MongoDB database through FastAPI.
+It's a fork of another helpful [repository](https://github.com/arslanah99/dynamic-cards-reactbootstrap).